Skip to content

 1. Launch the Firefox browser on the computer.

-2. Click on the More horizontal 3bar icon for options menu.
+2. Click on More horizontal 3-bar icon for the options menu.

 3. Choose the Options tab from the list.How to block sound acess in Firefox computer

-4. Switch to Privacy & Security tab and scroll down to the Permissions section.
+4. Switch to the Privacy & Security tab and scroll to the Permissions section.

 5. Click on the Settings… available next to the Autoplay.